15 Places To Flip Unwanted Items for Profit

 2. Decide on Prices

-Once you’ve inventoried the items you want to flip for profit, you need to set prices.
+You need to set prices once you’ve inventoried the items you want to flip for profit.
 Don’t set arbitrary prices.

 3. Start Selling